Basic Admission Requirements

 Are You Qualified to Apply?

-Applicants who still need to complete their final year of study to earn their degree may apply; the degree must be completed before your first term of enrollment in our graduate program would begin.
-A final, official transcript and proof of degree earned would be required as a condition of admission.
+Applicants who still need to complete their final year of study (e.g., finished up to the sixth semester in an eight-term program) to earn their degree may apply.
+The degree must be completed before the start of your first term in our graduate program.
+If applying with a three-year degree, grades from all terms prior to the final term must be submitted for consideration.
+A final, official transcript and proof of degree completion will be required as a condition of admission by the end of your first term of enrollment.

 Additional Requirements

 Additional requirements vary by program.
-A summary of basic prerequisites (i.e. undergraduate degree or major required, any academic standardized test scores, prerequisite courses, work experience or other credential that might be required) can be accessed by clicking on the college where your program is housed below.
-If you are not sure where a program of study is housed, please explore our programs by college.
+UM-Dearborn graduate programs are all test optional for the GRE/GMAT.
+A summary of basic prerequisites (i.e. undergraduate degree or major required, prerequisite courses, work experience or other credential that might be required) can be accessed by clicking on the college where your program is housed below.
 Graduate Certificate requirements are outlined separately.

 College of Arts, Sciences, and Letters Admission Prerequisites